MadhumitaSushil/MadhumitaSushil.github.io/index.md

 I am a PhD student in clinical Natural Language Processing at the Computational Linguistics and Psycholinguistics (CLiPS) Research Center, University of Antwerp, Belgium.
 My PhD supervisors are [Prof. Dr. Walter Daelemans](https://www.clips.uantwerpen.be/~walter/) and [Dr. Simon Šuster](http://simonsuster.github.io/).
 My research interest is to apply machine learning algorithms to understand natural language text.
 At the same time, I am also inspired to understand the behavior of trained neural networks to make them more interpretable.
 My current focus involves clinical text understanding using deep learning techniques.
 In particular, I am investigating different document representation techniques to learn semantic representations at the patient level, along with model-agnostic interpretability techniques to understand these models and representations.

-I hold a Master's of Science in Language Science and Technology (spec.
+I hold a Master of Science in Language Science and Technology (spec.
 Language Technology) from Saarland University, Germany, and a Bachelor of Technology in Computer Science and Engineering from VIT University, Vellore, India.

 Previously, I have worked on clinical text understanding also as a Junior Research Developer at the Antwerp University Hospital, Belgium.
 Furthermore, I have worked towards recognizing textual entailment as a Research Assistant at the German Research Center for Artifical Intelligence (DFKI), Saarbrücken, Germany.